๐Ÿ”ฌ Science-based ยท Free ยท No signup ยท 30+ species

 Daily feeding guide

-These figures are estimates based on published veterinary nutrition formulas (AAFCO/NRC).
-Individual animals vary.
-Always adjust based on your pet's body condition over 4โ€“6 weeks.
-Consult your vet for medical dietary needs.
+These figures are estimates based on NRC/AAFCO veterinary nutrition formulas.
+Individual animals vary by up to ยฑ20%.
+Adjust based on your pet's body condition over 4โ€“6 weeks.
+Always consult your vet for medical dietary needs.

 How much should I feed my pet?